HR-8974-119

 Who benefits

-U.S. private companies and investors seeking business opportunities in Venezuela's energy, infrastructure, agriculture, or other sectors.
+U.S. companies and investors seeking to enter or expand in Venezuela's energy, infrastructure, agriculture, and telecommunications sectors, who could access DFC financing and risk insurance.
 Venezuelan businesses and workers who could receive capital investment.
 The Venezuelan population broadly, if investment spurs economic development.
-U.S. foreign policy interests seeking economic leverage or engagement with Venezuela.
-DFC as an institution, which would gain expanded operational authority.
+U.S. foreign policy interests seeking economic leverage or engagement tools with Venezuela.
+DFC as an institution, which would gain a new operational theater.
+Multinational firms already positioned in Venezuela who could benefit from a more normalized U.S. investment environment.

 Who is hurt